 Master of Science, Clinical Psychology.
 Pacific Graduate School of Psychology, Palo Alto University, Palo Alto, CA. Emphasis in Neuroscience in Women’s Mental Health.

 Bachelor of Arts, Psychology and Social Behavior.
 University of California, Irvine, Irvine, CA

 Licensed Clinical Psychologist (Lic.
 PSY 30880).
 California Board of Psychology.

 More on Dr. Meagan Stanley (click the icon for more):

 A note about my work as a psychologist and approach to therapy:

 "I’m a clinical psychologist, but above all, I’m a human.
 Being human is quite challenging at times and it takes an incredible amount of courage to face our problems head on.
 In my experience as a therapist, I have learned the only way to learn, grow, and transform is to first be met with compassion, non-judgment, and mutual humanity.

 Based on these core values, I practice humanistic, integrative, and client-focused therapy.
-No single approach to therapy works for everyone and therefore, I focus on treating you as a whole and unique person, not just a set of symptoms.
+No single approach to therapy works for everyone and therefore, I individualize therapy to focus on treating you as a whole and unique person, not just a set of symptoms.